fahamgeer177/coraliser/README.md

 ## Building on the Example

-To coralize a different MCP:
+To coralise a different MCP:
 1. Identify the SSE-compatible MCP and obtain its SSE endpoint.
-2. Run `coralizer.py` with the new agent name and SSE endpoint.
+2. Run `coraliser.py` with the new agent name and SSE endpoint.
 3. Adjust `waitForAgents` based on the number of agents in your system.

 ## Future Potential

-This demo showcases the Coralizer's ability to integrate the Firecrawl MCP with Coral.
+This demo showcases the Coraliser's ability to integrate the Firecrawl MCP with Coral.
 Future enhancements could include:
-- **Support for Additional MCPs**: Coralizing other SSE-compatible platforms for broader use cases.
+- **Support for Additional MCPs**: Coralising other SSE-compatible platforms for broader use cases.
 - **Automated Configuration**: Simplifying agent parameter setup for non-technical users.
 - **Enhanced Tooling**: Integrating Firecrawl's advanced features (e.g., structured data generation) into Coral workflows.